Applying to work in the UK

 You may be exempt from the latter condition if your employer is able to provide the funds to cover your stay in the UK for your first month.

-Once you have submitted your application, proven your identity and provided your documents, a decision will usually be made within three weeks if you’re outside the UK, or eight weeks if you’re inside the UK.
 It can sometimes take time to prepare the documents you need, so you should contact us as soon as possible if you have plans to work in the UK, even if you don't yet have a start date.

-The Charity Worker visa does not provide a path to settlement.
-The charity worker may be eligible to extend their stay in the UK.
 However, the maximum amount of time for which they can stay in the UK is limited to 12 months, or the time on their Certificate of Sponsorship plus 14 days, whichever is shorter.
 You cannot apply for a Charity Worker visa if you have held one within the last 12 months.
-For this reason, this type of visa is not suitable if you have been offered a permanent job in the UK.

-Each dependent must have a certain amount of personal savings to support themselves while in the UK.
+Each dependant must have a certain amount of personal savings to support themselves while in the UK.
 These funds are required to prove that they can be maintained during their stay without requiring public funds.

 The types of charitable activities that qualify for a Charity Worker visa in the UK are strictly unpaid voluntary work roles that directly contribute to the charitable aims of the sponsoring organisation.
 These activities must not replace paid positions and should typically be roles that would not normally be filled by a paid worker.
-The work carried out must be directly related to the charity’s stated purpose, such as providing relief to the impoverished, advancing education, promoting health, saving lives, or any other activities deemed charitable under UK law.
-It is important that the voluntary work aligns with the sponsor’s registered charitable activities and is detailed in the Certificate of Sponsorship.

-Generally, you cannot switch to a Charity Worker visa from another immigration category while you are inside the UK.
-This visa must be applied for from outside the UK unless you are already in the UK under a different category of the Temporary Worker visa and are applying to continue your stay for the same job with the same sponsor.
-Seek legal advice from our immigration experts to understand the current regulations and to confirm your eligibility to switch categories within the UK.
+This visa must be applied for from outside the UK unless you are already in the UK under a different category of the Temporary Worker visa, and are applying to continue your stay for the same job with the same sponsor.

-If your Charity Worker visa application is rejected, you will receive a notice from the UK Home Office outlining the reasons for the refusal.
-It is important to carefully review the refusal notice to understand the grounds on which the application was denied.
-Depending on the reason for rejection, you may have the right to an administrative review if you believe there has been a case working error.
 If there is new information or changes in circumstances, or if the initial application was incomplete, you may be able to apply again.
 However, you will need to pay the application fee again, and it is advisable to address the reasons for the initial refusal in the new application.

 If you find yourself in this situation, call us as soon as possible and we will help you to assess your options and take the necessary action.